State Authorization

 The state authorization provisions were included in a broader package of program integrity regulations published in 2010.
 The portion of the regulation dealing with distance education was struck down in federal court in 2011.

-The other state authorization requirements have remained in effect, and were intended to be implemented by July 1, 2011.
-However, implementation was delayed several times; the requirements did not take effect until July 1, 2015.
+The other state authorization requirements were originally scheduled to go into effect on July 1, 2011.
+However, implementation was delayed several times, and the requirements did not take effect until July 1, 2015.
+At the time, the provisions created confusion about the legal status of many private, nonprofit colleges—some of which were needlessly threatened with loss of eligibility for federal student aid dollars.

 - Program Integrity Questions and Answers - State Authorization – US Department of Education.
 Contains links to all Department of Education regulations and guidance related to state authorization.